DeadSwimek/cs2-vip-premium/readme.md

 - Shoot laser for VIPS [ShowCase](https://ctrlv.tv/video/2023/12/04/00/lkMz.webm)
 - Can set to pistols one ammo after player spawn.
 [ShowCase](https://ctrlv.tv/video/2023/12/04/14/WJOp.webm)
 - Can remove NONVIP all pistols when player spawn after first round.
+- Can setup every hit with knife giving -40hp.
 ### Features
 - Can enable noknifedamage.
 - Special VIP tag in chat.